 - Advertise your services on Fiverr, Gumtree, and other service aggregation sites.

 - Pass the IPEd test and get listed in their national directory.

 - Reach out to family and friends who might need help with business or creative documents.

 - Connect with other editors on LinkedIn.
 You’re welcome to connect with me – just send a request and a message telling me you read this article.

-It will take time to build up a portfolio, and there’ll probably be times where you feel like becoming a proofreader is an impossibly difficult task.
+It will take time to build up a portfolio, and there’ll probably be times when you feel like becoming an editor is an impossibly difficult task.
 That’s normal.
 We’ve all been there.
 My advice is to persevere.

 When you do manage to land a client, make sure you treat them like they’re paying you $100 an hour – give them your best, even if it feels like it’s not worth it.
 In the world of editing, a reputation for quality will bring in customers faster than anything else.

 Changelogs provide transparency into when and why we make changes to certain articles.
 We do not log minor stylistic changes or grammatical fixes.

 - Section titled ‘Has AI Killed Proofreading as a Career?’ added.